I am not a philosopher.

 This resource in particular is fundamental.
 There are two masterful encyclopedias of philosophy online.
 On the one hand we have Stanford’s Encyclopedia of Philosophy (SEP), which is probably the most thorough and complete one out there.
 On the other we have the Internet’s Encyclopedia of Philosophy (IEP) which is also fantastic and, even though it’s not as complete, is significantly easier to read.
 If you ever want to check something specific, chances are both of these have an extremely insightful and resourceful article on the topic.

 Because you can never get enough resources, here are plenty more, independently of how you want to approach your journey into philosophy:

 First Source Beginner Texts

 Here are Plato’s five most famous dialogues.
-They are easy to read (because, again, they’re dialogues) and will introduce you to many insightful and interesting ideas.
+They are easy to read and will introduce you to many insightful and interesting ideas.
 You can actually buy a specific book which has these five texts, but I have also linked to a free online version for each right below.

-Additionally, here are two wonderful texts by Descartes that are also noob-friendly.
+Additionally, here are two wonderful texts by Descartes that are also beginner-friendly.

 Further, you can find a plethora of resources on the fantastic Stoic philosophy in both of the following articles, by yours truly:

 All of the following books are renowned for being great introductions to philosophy as well.
 The first is actually accessible to all ages and builds a bit of a narrative as it teaches you philosophy.
 The next two are designed to make you think about certain dilemmas.
 Then, Bertrand Russell’s is a classic and will teach you about the all-time problems of philosophy.

 - Julian Baggini’s “The Pig That Wants to Be Eaten”

 Here are plenty of excellent philosophy websites in alphabetical order, some of which I have already mentioned previously.
 Feel free to browse them when you’re bored.